yrmvgh/yiufcrawl/FUTURE.md

 complexity than is added: spell hunger mechanics, vampiric weapon function, regeneration costing more hunger, exhaustion from berserking and spitting poison.
 All of this collapses into a single simple system.

-## Remove eating and chopping

-There will still be a food clock, but it will be automatically managed.
-The player will set a target satiation level (defaults to just above hungry).
-Each time a player rests, if the satiation level would drop below the target, the player automatically eats any edible corpses that haven't rotted yet (no more carrying around chunks), or permafood from their inventory if there aren't enough corpses.
-Vampires can still target various satiation levels depending on how alive they want to be.
-Both the 'e' command and the 'c' command will be gone.

-Note: you will not be able to eat in the middle of a battle any more, so prepare accordingly.
-If you end up starving mid battle, you need to escape and try again, or you will likely not survive, as your regeneration will stop and you will start fainting.
-This situation should be easy to avoid though by setting your target satiation level high enough and having sufficient rest time between battles.

 ## Regeneration comes from food

 Instead of specifically making regen enchancers burn through more food on a case by case basis, all regeneration that happens will do so in exchange for food.